Judgement Day (band): 2008–2009

 Lewis Patzner graduated from Conservatory in spring of 2007 and the brothers both moved back to the bay area to begin work on another album.
 On May 9, 2008, Judgement Day released a 6-song EP title Opus 3: Acoustic.
 In August 2008 they began touring nationally, supporting headlining acts such as Dredg, Mates of State, and Margot and the Nuclear So and So's.
 Judgement Day first played at Pittsburgh punk venue Mousetrap Manor on October 21, 2008.
 On July 21, 2009, Judgement Day released a 7" record entitled "Out of the Abyss: Live on Tape" on Third Culture Records.

-2010–present
+2010–2012

 Judgement Day has released their second album entitled Peacocks / Pink Monsters.
 According to their blog they recorded drums at Nu-Tone Studios with engineer Riki Feldmann in Pittsburg, California and finished overdubs at Anton's home studio.
 Peacocks / Pink Monsters was released independently on April 13, 2010.

-A collection of outtakes, rarities, covers and jams from the first 8 years of Judgement Day was released on May 19, 2010.
-The album was named B•SIDES, a reference to the time of gramophone records when secondary songs were stored on the record's flipside.